So, who can be an apprentice or trainee? Just about anyone!

 Apprentices and trainees

-Generally, apprentices or trainees are school-leavers or those entering the workforce for the first time, up to the age of 24.
+Generally, apprentices or trainees are school-leavers or those entering the workforce for the first time.
 They'll usually work full-time, combining on-the-job training with formal study through a Registered Training Organisation.
 It’s a great way for workers to gain a nationally accredited qualification and earn a real wage - all while helping your business grow!

 As with school-based apprentices and trainees, you may be eligible for Government financial incentives when you sign up an apprentice or trainee.